-- It provides a brief overview of Portfolio Probe functionality. - It explains what software you need in order to run Portfolio Probe. - It suggests a route through the rest of this document, given a task and a state of mind. - It presents the typographic conventions of the document.
+- It suggests some reasons to choose Portfolio Probe. - It provides a brief overview of Portfolio Probe functionality. - It explains what software you need in order to run Portfolio Probe. - It suggests a route through the rest of this document, given a task and a state of mind. - It presents the typographic conventions of the document.